 Normally, so long as the cause of damage comes within the scope of an insured event, your insurance policy will provide for the professional fees necessary for a subsidence investigation and the remedial work required thereafter; naturally, this is subject to any policy excess you may have and the particular terms of your policy.

-When investigating problems pertaining to suspected subsidence, we initially carry out a visual inspection to assess the extent and seriousness of any movement and damage.
+When investigating problems pertaining to suspected subsidence, we initially carry out a specific defect survey to undertake a visual inspection to assess the extent and seriousness of any movement and damage.
 From this, we can then ascertain if any general conditions are prevailing that lead to probable causes.

 The majority of buildings and structures are subject to some sort of movement and associated damage, but this damage is not necessarily caused by ground or foundation movement.
 For example, it could be caused by thermal or shrinkage movement, and therefore, not all movement requires remedial measures.

 The key is to determine whether the movement and its associated damage is serious and whether it will continue to deteriorate the building.

 Once we have assessed the seriousness of the movement and associated damage, we provide you with the information required to make any immediate remedial work or temporary work to maintain the safety of the building or structure.